AI and Jobs in Austria: Which Professions Are Changing Fastest

 • How the open-source project is technically structured

-• What companies, educational institutions, and policymakers can deduce from it
+• What companies, educational institutions and policymakers can take away from it

 Table of Contents